Spirit of America Bookstore

 Blackstone UNABR audio [2/2002] for $69.95

-Based on the real-life labor strife during the building of a hydro-electric dam across Black Canyon on the Colorado River.
+Based on the real-life labor strife during the building of the massive hydro-electric dam across Black Canyon on the Colorado River.

 Harper pb [12/90] out of print/used